Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

 - They explain how particles interact: They explain how particles interact with each other, like how two electrons repel each other.

-- When you see two magnets repelling each other, you know there’s a force at play, but can’t see what’s actually causing it.
+- When you see two magnets repelling each other, you know there’s a force at play, but you can’t see what’s actually causing it.
 Virtual particles are like the invisible “messengers” that carry this force between the magnets, even though you can’t directly observe them at work.

 Photons

 In 1905, Albert Einstein explained the photoelectric effect in terms of discrete packets of energy.
 While Einstein’s work was foundational to the development of quantum theory, the term “photon” was coined later in 1926 by Gilbert N. Lewis to describe these quantum units of light.
-In Quantum Electrodynamics (QED), as discussed earlier, the electromagnetic field is quantized, and photons are its quanta, or individual excitations.
+In Quantum Electrodynamics (QED), as discussed earlier, the electromagnetic field is quantised, and photons are its quanta, or individual excitations.

 It is crucial to distinguish between two types of photons: real photons and virtual photons.
 Real photons are observable particles of light, carrying energy and momentum.
 They can be detected by instruments and interact with matter in various ways, such as in the photoelectric effect.
 Virtual photons, on the other hand, are temporary carriers of force.
 They mediate interactions between charged particles, such as the electromagnetic force, but cannot be directly observed.
 While these are related phenomena within the framework of quantum field theory, they have distinct natures and play different roles in physical processes.